 A TASTE OF JUDAISM®

 Everyone is welcome.
 You don’t have to be Jewish to be curious.
-But you do have to register so we can save you a seat!
+Individuals from all faith backgrounds are welcome.
+We ask you to register so we can save you a seat!
 Enjoy three weekly classes on the modern Jewish take on spirituality, values, and community.
-Our classes are dynamic and interactive; our teachers are accessible, fun, and can answer any and all of your questions.
+Our classes are dynamic and interactive; our teachers are accessible, engaging, and can answer any and all of your questions.
 Find a class in your area.

 A: It certainly is.
 A Taste of Judaism® is designed for people who have limited or no Jewish background but are interested in learning about Judaism.
-Many participants are unaffiliated Jews who don’t feel that they know much about their religion, the adult children of interfaith couples, non-Jews who are interested in learning more about Judaism, and partners in Interfaith relationships.
-All sorts of people take this class, including people who want to know more about their Jewish colleagues’ religion, and grandparents of children being raised Jewish who are not Jewish themselves.
-The list goes on and on.
+Many participants are unaffiliated Jews, the adult children of interfaith couples, individuals or couples from different faith backgrounds who are interested in learning more about Judaism, and partners in Interfaith relationships.
+All sorts of people take this class, including people who want to know more about their Jewish colleagues’ religion, and grandparents of children being raised Jewish.

 Q: Can you describe A Taste of Judaism® session to me?